walterarredondo/CIRCE/README.md

 This project requires the following:

 * **glib2.0:** This is a fundamental library for application development in C. You can find installation instructions for your system online.
+* **jansson:** This is a C library for dealing with JSON data.
+You can find installation instructions for your system online.

 **Optional:**